-The AD8197 is designed to have an HDMI/DVI receiver pinout at its input and a transmitter pinout at its output.
-This makes the AD8197 ideal for use in AVR-type applications where a designer routes both the inputs and the outputs directly to HDMI/DVI connectors, as shown in Figure 31.
-When the AD8197 is used in receiver type applications, it is necessary to change the order of the output pins on the PCB to align with the on-board receiver.
+The AD8191A is designed to have an HDMI/DVI receiver pinout at its input and a transmitter pinout at its output, which makes the AD8191A ideal for use in AVR-type applications where a designer routes both the inputs and the outputs directly to HDMI/DVI connectors.
+This type of layout is used on the AD8191A evaluation board, as shown in Figure 31.
+When the AD8191A is used in receiver type applications, it is necessary to change the order of the output pins on the PCB to align with the on-board receiver.

-One advantage of the AD8197 in an AVR-type application is that all of the high speed signals can be routed on one side (the topside) of the board, as shown in Figure 31.
-In addition to 12 dB of input equalization, the AD8197 provides up to 6 dB of output pre-emphasis that boosts the output TMDS signals and allows the AD8197 to precompensate when driving long PCB traces or output cables.
-The net effect of the input equalization and output pre-emphasis of the AD8197 is that the AD8197 can compensate for the signal degradation of both input and output cables; it acts to reopen a closed input data eye and transmit a full-swing HDMI signal to an end receiver.
-More information on the specific performance metrics of the AD8197 can be found in the Typical Performance Characteristics section.
+One advantage of the AD8191A in an AVR-type application is that all of the high speed signals can be routed on one side (the topside) of the board, as shown in Figure 31.
+In addition to 12 dB of input equalization, the AD8191A provides up to 6 dB of output pre-emphasis that boosts the output TMDS signals and allows the AD8191A to precompensate when driving long PCB traces or output cables.
+The net effect of the input equalization and output pre-emphasis of the AD8191A is that the AD8191A can compensate for the signal degradation of both input and output cables; it acts to reopen a closed input data eye and transmits a full-swing HDMI signal to an end receiver.

-The AD8197 also provides a distinct advantage in receive-type applications because it is a fully buffered HDMI/DVI switch.
-Although inverting the output pin order of the AD8197 on the PCB requires a designer to place vias in the high speed signal path, the AD8197 fully buffers and electrically decouples the outputs from the inputs.
-Therefore, the effects of the vias placed on the output signal lines are not seen at the input of the AD8197.
-The programmable output terminations also improve signal quality at the output of the AD8197.
-The PCB designer, therefore, has significantly improved flexibility in the placement and routing of the output signal path with the AD8197 over other solutions.
+The AD8191A also provides a distinct advantage in receive-type applications because it is a fully buffered HDMI/DVI switch.
+Although inverting the output pin order of the AD8191A on the PCB requires a designer to place vias in the high speed signal path, the AD8191A fully buffers and electrically decouples the outputs from the inputs.
+Consequently, the effects of the vias placed on the output signal lines are not seen at the input of the AD8191A.
+The programmable output terminations also improve signal quality at the output of the AD8191A.
+Therefore, the PCB designer has significantly improved flexibility in the placement and routing of the output signal path with the AD8191A over other solutions.